mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 kubeconfig: Configured
 ```

-If you are working from a previous existing Minikube installation, specially one that may be incompatible with the newest upgrades or one whose certificate might have expired, you may want to delete the previous setup first before starting Minikube again:
+If you are working from a previous existing Minikube installation, especially one that may be incompatible with the newest upgrades or one whose certificate might have expired, you may want to delete the previous setup first before starting Minikube again:

 ```bash
 minikube delete